zanloy/puppet-figlet/README.md

 * figlet sets up a function and several facts so it will require that pluginsync is enabled.
-* To install figlet on RedHat based systems, you will also need the rpmforge repository.
+* To install figlet on RedHat based systems, you will also need the repoforge repository.
 If you plan to use the "include figlet::install" method of installation on a RedHat system, then you need to have the [yguenane/repoforge](https://forge.puppetlabs.com/yguenane/repoforge) module installed and setup.
-There is a direct dependency to Yumrepo['rpmforge'] and **will fail** if this is not in the catalog.
+There is a direct dependency to Yumrepo['repoforge'] and **will fail** if this is not in the catalog.

 ### Beginning with figlet